 Offices located in scattered sites have more difficulty in developing cohesive prosecution services than those located in one place.
 If prosecutors staff branch offices on a full-time basis, studies have indicated that the prosecutor may require an additional one third of an attorney to manage each branch office.

-Seven out of ten offices are located in the courthouse.
-Only 3 out of 10 prosecutors (30 percent) staff more than one office full-time.
+Two out of five offices are located in the courthouse.
+Almost half of prosecutors (47 percent) staff more than one office full-time.

 2. Adequate equipment and communications technology